rvolden/C3POa/README.md

   -m  path to NUC.4.4.mat file (included in repository)

-  -s  raw sequence length cutoff
+  -s  raw sequence length cutoff.
+Defaults to 1000

   -d  median distance between peaks cutoff.
 This should be the length of your shortest input sequence in your library preparation.
+Defaults to 500

   -c  config file containing paths to poa, racon, water, blat, and minimap2. (format example poa[tab]/path/to/poa)